VPN auto-triggered profile options

 - Always On

-Auto-triggered VPN connections will not work if Folder Redirection for AppData is enabled.
-Either Folder Redirection for AppData must be disabled or the auto-triggered VPN profile must be deployed in system context, which changes the path to where the rasphone.pbk file is stored.
+Auto-triggered VPN connections won't work if Folder Redirection for AppData is enabled.
+Either Folder Redirection for AppData must be disabled, or the auto-triggered VPN profile must be deployed in SYSTEM context, which changes the path to where the rasphone.pbk file is stored.